THE EQUAL RIGHTS

 What is the current status of the ERA?

 Across the country, all eyes were on Virginia when it came to the movement to ratify the Equal Rights Amendment.
 In November, Virginians made history when they flipped their House and Senate to a gender equality sense majority — the first time in more than 40 years.
-Those elected officials made landmark progress in delivering the will of the 80% of Virginians that wanted constitutionalized gender equality when they became the 38th and final state needed to ratify the Equal Rights Amendment.
+Those elected officials made landmark progress in delivering the will of the 80% of Virginians that wanted constitutionalized gender equality when they became the 38th and final state needed to ratify the Equal Rights Amendment in 2020.

 Additionally, there is a court case, Commonwealth of Virginia, State of Illinois, and State of Nevada, V. David S. Ferriero, in his official capacity as Archivist of the United States, that is fighting to eliminate the deadline on the ratification of the Equal Rights Amendment.
 Learn more about the case and the amicus brief we filed here!